NatusCodes/RNAseq_edgeR_pipeline/analysis_settings_manuscript.md

 ## Gene Set Enrichment Analysis (GSEA)

-The GSEA analysis workflow was adapted from code originally developed by Dogukan Hazar Ulgen, PhD and subsequently modified to operate on the complete edgeR differential-expression results used in this study.
+The GSEA analysis workflow was adapted from code originally developed by Doğukan Hazar Ülgen, PhD and subsequently modified to operate on the complete edgeR differential-expression results used in this study.

 GSEA was performed using the complete ranked list of tested genes rather than a DEG-filtered subset.